Learn more about the can printing process below:

 - Camera-ready artwork from you that shows color separation and does not require modification.
 Cask can provide you with the can layouts and graphics templates and Graphics Specifications for Aluminum Cans for your design company.

-Our graphic artist (Carey Color) will review your artwork to ensure it meets Ball requirements for camera-ready art before beverage can printing.
+- Cask’s graphic artist (Carey Color) can review your artwork to ensure it meets Ball Corporation requirements for camera-ready art before beverage can printing.
 They are also available to provide creative graphic arts services if you do not already have a label design.

 - Ball Corporation will absorb plate charges for the initial set up of graphics from receipt of pre-press complete artwork to the first proof sent to the customer.